MRU-F22-CS1/instructions/readme.md

 2. On your computer, run the command `git clone <url>`, where `<url>` is your assignment URL (do not type the `<>`).

 ### Working on an assignment
-3. Make sure you are working in your assignment directory, either through Git Bash or VS Code's integrated terminal.
+1. Make sure your terminal (Git Bash or VS Code's integrated terminal) **working directory** is the same as your assignment directory.
-4. Pull changes from GitHub, just in case:
+2. Pull changes from GitHub, just in case:
    ```
    git pull
    ```
-5. Make edits to your text file(s).
+3. Make edits to your text file(s).
 Don't forget to save changes!
-6. Add/commit/push changes:
+4. Add/commit/push changes:
    1. First, add the file(s) you want to commit to the staging area:
         ```
         git add <filename>